Falling Leaves

 As

-away they hie,
+away the leaves they hie,

 these should us remind: